 Before I accepted Christ as my Lord and Savior in 2002, I was also following a way that seemed right to me.
-In fact, it was the way of the world.
+It was the way of the world.
 When I moved back to the United States from Israel in 1984, I came here like an immigrant in search of the opportunities this nation provided.

 I was intensely focused and determined to go to college, start a career, get married, buy a house, and raise a family.
 Even now, it is hard to find anything inherently wrong or sinful with this desire.
 After all, didn’t the Lord tell Adam and Eve to be fruitful and multiply the earth?
 So it appeared that I was at least fulfilling one of God’s commandments.
 And to the best extent possible, I was trying to be a good person; treating others as I desired to be treated—the golden rule.

 But the Lord had another plan and purpose for my life.
-Though I was not cognitively aware at the time, His prevenient grace was gently leading me towards a diametrically opposed alternative reality.
-And in that moment that would change my life forever, sitting on my couch in New Hampshire I decided to read the New Testament.
+Though I was not cognitively aware at the time, His prevenient grace was gently leading me towards an opposed alternative reality.
+And at that moment that would change my life forever, sitting on my couch in New Hampshire, I decided to read the New Testament.

 I was not deeply searching, nor was I desperately looking to fill some void in my heart.
-But I was curious and adventurous enough to read a book that was for the most part forbidden by the Jewish people.
-I was seeking for the truth about Christianity because it was either a remarkably fabricated false religion built around a false Jewish Messiah named Jesus, or there was something I was failing to understand about this widely accepted and prevailing world religion.
+But I was curious and adventurous enough to read a book that was, for the most part, forbidden by the Jewish people.
+I was seeking the truth about Christianity.
+It was either a false religion fabricated around a fake Jewish Messiah named Jesus, or, maybe, there was something I was failing to understand about this widely accepted and prevailing world religion.

 So I opened a King James Bible and read the book of Matthew.
 What I saw began to shatter and unravel my comfortable world.
 On virtually every page there was something Yeshua said that challenged my conventional view of the world, and I needed to make a decision.
 Would I accept Yeshua as my Lord and Savior?
 Yes, that was unquestionable.
 But would I be willing to follow Him into the darkest places of this world?
 That was not so simple.

 The book of Matthew uses the term “Kingdom of Heaven” and “Kingdom of God” interchangeably.
 And the other three gospels use the term “Kingdom of God.”
 The Hebrew word for “heaven” is shamayim, which was used by the Jewish people as a circumlocution (substitute) for the name of God.
-So it is clear that the Kingdom of Heaven is actually a reference to the Kingdom of God—they are one in the same.
+So, the Kingdom of Heaven is a reference to the Kingdom of God—they are the same.

 Let’s explore some of these Kingdom principles: